emimontesdeoca/emimontesdeoca.github.io/_posts/2018-4-24-integration-test-bot-framework-1.md

 ---
 layout: post
 title: "Integration test using Microsoft's Bot Framework and DirectLine (1)"
 categories: development
+tags:
+  - botframework
 ---

 Since I started working at Intelequia Software Solutions for a short period of time, I've been asigned to work on integration test for the Bot Framework.